In Ontario victims do not get to drop charges against an accused. However, what they say may influence a prosecutor.

 Prosecutors withdraw charges when they feel that prosecuting is not in the public interest or that there is no reasonable chance of getting a guilty verdict.
 Different prosecutors in different cases and places will have their own view of what is in the public interest.
 They also differ on whether or not they feel there is a chance of getting a guilty verdict.
-As a criminal defence lawyer, the most common way I have seen charges withdrawn in domestic assault cases by recants.
-If you are considering recanting as statement should seek independent legal advice.
+As a criminal defence lawyer, the most common way I have seen charges withdrawn in domestic assault cases is through recants.
+If you are considering recanting a statement should seek independent legal advice.
 If you provide a false statement to the police you can be charged.

 If you are charged with a domestic offence you will likely be under a no contact order with the victim.
-It may be a crime to pressure a victim into writing a recant letter on your behalf.
+It is a crime to pressure a victim into writing a recant letter on your behalf.
 You can be charged with obstruction of justice as well as breaching a no contact order.

 Sometimes victims of crimes for one reason or another do not show up for trial.
 Depending on the reason the prosecutor might drop the charge.
 If the victim was given a subpoena, a prosecutor may ask a judge to issue a warrant to have the victim arrested and brought to court.